Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Stationary transonic accretion solutions

 where

-For certain flow geometries, however, the critical points and the sonic points may not be isomorphic.
-As a result, the acoustic horizon does not form on the critical surface for such flow configuration and hence $\left[u,c_s,du/dr,dc_s/dr\right]_{\rm r_c}$ can not be used to evaluate the corresponding $\kappa$.
-As will be demonstrated in the subsequent sections, axisymmetric flow in hydrostatic equilibrium in the vertical direction (for both polytropic as well as for isothermal accretion) is an example of the aforementioned situation.
-The location of the sonic point, as will be manifested from section \ref{vertical-equilibrium-polytropic-flow} and \ref{vertical-equilibrium-isothermal-flow}, will always be located at a radial distance $r_{\rm sonic} < r_{\rm critical}$ (hereafter we will designate a sonic point as $r_s$ instead of $r_{\rm sonic}$).
-Such $r_s$ is to be found out by integrating the expression of $\left(du/dr\right)$ and $\left(dc_s/dr\right)$ and by locating the radial co ordinate on the equatorial plane for which the Mach number becomes exactly unity.
+For accretion in hydrostatic equilibrium along the vertical direction, critical points and the sonic points are not isomorphic.
+As a result, the acoustic horizon does not form on the critical surface.
+The location of the sonic point will always be located at a radial distance $r_{\rm sonic} < r_{\rm critical}$ (hereafter we will designate a sonic point as $r_s$ instead of $r_{\rm sonic}$).
+Such $r_s$ is to be found out by integrating the expression of $\left(du/dr\right)$ and $\left(dc_s/dr\right)$ and by locating the radial co ordinate on the equatorial plane for which the Mach number becomes exactly equal to unity.
 Since the condition $u^2-c_s^2=0$ is satisfied at $r_s$ and not at $r_c$, $\left[u,c_s,du/dr,dc_s/dr\right]_{\rm r_s}$ is to be used to calculate the corresponding value of the acoustic surface gravity instead of $\left[u,c_s,du/dr,dc_s/dr\right]_{\rm r_c}$ for those particular flow geometries.

 It is relevant to note that the absolute value of the (constant) disc thickness $H$ does not enter anywhere in the expression of the acoustic surface gravity (and hence, into the calculation of the Hawking like temperature).
-Similar result will be obtained in the subsequent sections where it will be demonstrated that the geometrical factor (the solid angle) representing the angular opening of the conical flow does not show up in the expression for $\kappa$ or $T_{AH}$ as well.
-This implies that it is only the geometrical configuration of the matter (non self gravitating) and not the absolute measure of the flow thickness (for constant height flow) or the ratio of the local height to the local radial distance (for conical flow) which influences the computation of the acoustic surface gravity and related analogue temperature.
-It is, however, observed in section \ref{vertical-equilibrium-polytropic-flow} and \ref{vertical-equilibrium-isothermal-flow} that this may not be the case where the radius flow thickness itself is found to be a function of the speed of propagation of acoustic perturbation.
+Similar result is to be obtained for the conical flow where the geometrical factor (the solid angle) representing the angular opening of the conical flow does not show up in the expression for $\kappa$ or $T_{AH}$ as well.
+This implies that it is only the geometrical configuration of the matter (non self gravitating) and not the absolute measure of the flow thickness (for constant height flow) or the ratio of the local height to the local radial distance (for conical flow) which influences the computation of the acoustic surface gravity.
+This may not be the situation where the radius dependent flow thickness itself is found to be a function of the speed of propagation of acoustic perturbation.